MicrosoftDocs/azure-media-services/media-services/latest/security-private-link-concept.md

 | Streaming endpoint          | The origin server for streaming video and formats media into HLS and DASH | Yes                   | IP allowlist            |
 | Streaming endpoint with CDN | Stream media to many viewers                                              | No                    | Managed by CDN          |

-## Private endpoints for resources in a Media Services account
+## Private endpoints for Media Services account resources

 Internet access to the Media Services account should be restricted.
 Private endpoints for key delivery, streaming endpoints, and live events are created on the Media Services account instead of being created individually.